alienflip/deep-Robo/vector_adder/README.md

 o = i_0 + i_1
 ```

-> for 1 million values, the acceleration is 10x, and as more values are added to vector, the execution gains increase exponentially
+> For 1 million values, the acceleration is ~10x
+> > The execution gains increase exponentially with the amount of data processed